liamoc/learn-you-an-agda/pages/proofs.md

 Agda's types correspond to judgements.
 If we can construct a value of a certain type, we have simultaneously constructed a _proof_ that the theorem encoded by that type holds.
-As types are judgements, and values are theorems, _data constructors_ for a type correspond to _inference rules_ for the corresponding proposition.
+As types are judgements, and values are their proofs, _data constructors_ for a type correspond to _inference rules_ for the corresponding proposition.
 Let's encode the judgement $\textbf{even}$ in Agda, based on our definition in natural deduction.